illinois-cs241/illinois-cs241.github.io/_docs/networking_nightmare.md

 ## Epoll basics

 `epoll()` arose out of the inefficiencies of `select()` and `poll()` (O(N) waiting is so 20th century) (Check out the [C10k problem](https://en.wikipedia.org/wiki/C10k_problem) for more information).
 It provides two modes of operation, edge triggered (ET) and level triggered (LT).
 Think of it as follows, you have a tank (the descriptor) that you want a notification for whenever there's water (data) in it.
 Edge triggered mode would wake up your program once and expect you to empty out the entire tank (process all the data).
-If you only process half of it and call `epoll\_wait()` again, your process will to block (that's not good - there is data waiting to be processed and other connections to handle).
+If you only process half of it and call `epoll\_wait()` again, your process will block (that's not good - there is data waiting to be processed and other connections to handle).

 On the other hand, level triggered will wake up your `epoll_wait()` call any time there is any data in the descriptor.
 In this case, if you process half, and then call `epoll_wait()` again, it'll immediately return with a notification about that descriptor.